Ship handling Guidelines for

 - The channel south of the main ramp must be clear for vessel transits.
 Vessels at the ramp protruding into the channel must either vacate the berth or be shifted caddy-corner across the ramp.

 GUIDELINES FOR BUNKER BARGE LAY BERTHS

 Preferred areas for laying in of bunker barges would be: Berth 28F, the west end of Berth 30, Berth 2 (well south of a vessel in Berth 1), Berth 16 (when not in conflict with vessels docking in Berth 18).
-You may also consider laying in bunker barges alongside the camels at the Northwest corner of the turning notch.
+Consideration should also be given to laying in bunker barges alongside the camels at the northwest corner of the turning notch.

-Bunker barges, as single skinned petroleum vessels, pose an esxpecially high risk to the environment surrounding Port Everglades.
-It is our objective to operate in the safest manner possible, while promoting the efficient movement of vessels in the POrt whild protecting life, property, and the environment of Port Everglades.
+Bunker barges, as single skinned petroleum vessels, pose an especially high risk to the environment surrounding Port Everglades.
+It is our objective to operate in the safest manner possible, while promoting the efficient movement of vessels in the Port while protecting life, property, and the environment of Port Everglades.
 (Ref ltr of Apr 28, 2009)

 - Carrier to be advised prior to arrival::

 - All moorings tight at all stages of the tide

 - Entire profile of outboard flight deck to be lighted with downward facing lights